m0ppers/buedchen/README.md

 You can run it with cargo after having cloned this repository:

 ```
-cd anvil;

 cargo run -- --{backend}
 ```

 The currently available backends are:

-- `--x11`: start anvil as an X11 client.
-This allows you to run the compositor inside an X11 session or any compositor supporting XWayland.
-Should be preferred over the winit backend where possible.
 - `--winit`: start anvil as a [Winit](https://github.com/tomaka/winit) application.
 This allows you to run it inside of an other X11 or Wayland session.
 - `--tty-udev`: start anvil in a tty with udev support.
 This is the "traditional" launch of a Wayland